Agent Steel are a band

 and only trying to find the most devastating sounds on earth related to heavy

 music.
-This mostly introduced me to death metal
+Mostly, this introduced me to death metal

 bands that were really pushing boundaries of the genre.
 Lucky for me, Earache, Peaceville, Nuclear